What Is a Fake Taxi? How to Spot & Avoid Unlicensed Cabs

 Technology's Role in Improving Safety

-Digital platforms are making fake taxis harder to operate.
+Digital platforms are making unlicensed taxis harder to operate.

 GPS tracking, digital payments, and customer rating systems create accountability.